 Having been in operation since 2011, Kraken is one of the oldest cryptocurrency exchanges.
 It operates in the USA and Canada, as well as Europe and Japan.
 With Kraken, you’re able to buy Bitcoin, and you’re able to get a selection of other cryptocurrencies with USD.
 The fees are relatively low, though the platform isn’t the most beginner-friendly.

 Uphold is a digital-money platform, rather than a cryptocurrency exchange.
 So it’s been recommended by many residents in Hawaii.
-While funding via credit and debit cards isn’t an option, it’s easy to deposit via bank transfer.
+It’s easy to deposit via bank transfer, credit or debit card.
 You can then purchase Bitcoin with USD.
 Keep in mind that deposits and withdrawals are on the slow side, and can take days.

 Are there any international exchanges available in Hawaii?